-This summer, I found these Free Book Themed Posters created by Megan from Tipler Teachers.
+- This summer, I found these Free Book Themed Posters created by Megan from Tipler Teaches.

 - Lastly, these are not free, but they would make a great addition to your classroom.
 Megan from Tipler Teachers created these Indigenous History Month Posters that would be great for classrooms any time of the year.

 First Week of School Lesson Plans

 - Now that you have decorated your classroom with some free classroom decor – what are you teaching for the first week of middle school?
 Don’t worry I have compiled a list of activities for in-personal and virtual teaching in this blog post.

 - I also reached out to other TPT authors and asked them to share their links to free classroom decor.
 I have compiled a list below for you to look through and see what would work for your classroom.